 View Our Factoring Video

-The most common method utilized worldwide to address capital shortages when it comes time for payroll and the payment of payroll taxes
+The most common method utilized worldwide in business to address capital shortages when it comes time for payroll and the payment of payroll taxes is Payroll Finance.

-Because factors actually purchase the accounts receivable of a business, the credit history (or lack thereof) of a business is of little concern
+Because factors actually purchase the accounts receivable of a business, the credit history or the lack thereof of a business is of little concern.

 No Size Limitations